|

 starting point.

-yes it was really straightforward.
+Yes it was really straightforward.

-machine that it began to change.
+machines that it began to change.

 you